nvanwijk-patrol/debuggingTest/README.md

 5. **Implement the Bonus Objective (Optional):**
    - Add comments to the codebase to improve readability and maintainability.
    - Use TypeScript’s strong typing features to define types or interfaces for the data structures and ensure type safety throughout the application.
+   - Retrieve the equivalent data from the GraphQL API as opposed to the REST API

 6. **Test Your Fixes:**
    - Test the application thoroughly to ensure all identified issues are resolved.